 Employer Assistance and Resource Network on Disability Inclusion (EARN)

 The Employer Assistance and Resource Network on Disability Inclusion (EARN) helps employers recruit, hire, retain and advance people with disabilities.
 In addition to hosting webinars and other events, EARN also maintains a website, AskEARN.org, which provides information on: recruiting and hiring; retention and advancement; laws and regulations; creating an accessible and welcoming workplace; and federal contractor requirements.
 The website also offers a variety of resources to assist state and federal government agencies in making their workforces more inclusive and reflective of the citizens they serve.
-For regular updates, be sure to subscribe to EARN's bi-weekly newsletter and follow EARN on Facebook, Twitter and LinkedIn.
+For regular updates, be sure to subscribe to EARN's monthly newsletter and follow EARN on Facebook, Twitter and LinkedIn.

 Examples of major EARN activities and areas of focus include: